golddranks/lfs_docker/README.md

 We need to mount the LFS system image during the preparation steps.

 The book recommends you to check the versions of the tools of the host system.
-This Docker file has expected versions, but you can verify this yourself by running:
+This Docker image has the expected versions, but you can verify this yourself by running:
 ```
 ./version-check.sh